Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/FixedPointclass.rst

         Rounds a copy of the :class:`FixedPoint` using the rounding scheme specified by the :attr:`~.FixedPoint.rounding` property setting.

+        Refer to :meth:`.FixedPoint.resize` for more details.

+        ..  admonition:: Jump to Examples
+            :class: example

+            * :ref:`Default Rounding <default_rounding>`

     ..  method:: __floor__()

         ..  note::